PwC: Companies need to keep reporting transparent

 A further 87 per cent want another link, with a connection made between company strategy, business model and specific KPIs that are measuring a firm’s progress.

 While these are all desirable features that investors are looking for, many businesses are failing to offer this level of information.
 In fact, only 14 per cent of investment professionals feel that organizations are doing enough to communicate these factors to them.

 One way to help increase the visibility of a company’s internal strategy is to invest in business management software.
 These systems can present a company’s strategic mapping and KPIs all in one, highly transparent format.

 For companies that can effectively communicate their strategy to investors, there are real benefits.
 Almost two-thirds of the investors surveyed said that the quality and depth of a company’s reporting would have a direct impact on the cost of capital.

-Risk management is also sought after, although PwC reported that many investors are not interested in boilerplate functions of a firm which can impede an understanding of the organisation’s overall performance.
+Risk management is also sought after, although PwC reported that many investors are not interested in boilerplate functions of a firm which can impede an understanding of the organization’s overall performance.